Blog

 Sigma Browser is building a different approach.

-Instead of using third-party platforms, Sigma is baking automation right into the browser itself.
+Instead of using third-party platforms, Sigma Browser is baking automation right into the browser itself.
 No plugins, no switching tabs.
 Just open your browser and tell it what you want, like:

 "Apply to 10 remote UX design positions this week."